projectatomic/atomic/docs/atomic-mount.1.md

 image into the host filesystem.
 Accepts one of image UUID, container UUID, container NAME, or image REPO (optionally with registry and tag information).
-If the given UUID or NAME is a container, and **--live** is not set, then *atomic mount* will create a snapshot of the container by commiting it to a temporary image and spawning a temporary container from that image.
+If the given UUID or NAME is a container, and **--live** is not set, then *atomic mount* will create a snapshot of the container by committing it to a temporary image and spawning a temporary container from that image.
 If UUID or REPO refers to an image, then *atomic mount* will simply create a temporary container from the given image.
 All temporary artifacts are cleaned upon